Flag records that are close to each other in the enviromnetal space

 The original occ data frame with two additional columns:

-thin_env_flag: logical indicating whether each record is retained (TRUE) or flagged as redundant (FALSE).bin: environmental bin ID assigned to each record.
+thin_env_flag: logical indicating whether each record was retained (TRUE) or flagged as redundant (FALSE).
+As with all other flagging functions in RuHere,TRUEindicates that the record passed this test and is eligible for retention;FALSEindicates it failed and is flagged as potentially problematic, and can be removed usingremove_flagged().bin: environmental bin ID assigned to each record.
 Each component of the ID corresponds to the bin of one environmental variable.

 Details